8 Satisfying MSN Careers Nurse Leaders Should Consider

 This can include ensuring equipment is maintained and in good working order, overseeing software and hardware updates, maintaining lab inventory, and coordinating the set up and preparation of simulated lab scenarios.
 Depending on the facility, you may work with multiple departments to coordinate and plan for their simulation training needs.

-Take your passion to the next level
+Take your passion for nursing to the next level